Basic Configuration

 }

-A Complete Service Activator Example
+### A Complete Dispatcher Example

 When all of the relevant configuration sections are added together, your code will look something like this, with variations for your transport and stores.